scarlettbell423/web_test/README.md

 6. Navigate to your project using VS code

+## Push changes to git **

+1. In terminal, go to your folder.
+Follow the below command exactly.
+2. git add .
+3. git commit -m "update contents"
+4. git push origin main

-# Preveiw your change
+## Preveiw your change local
 1. Save all your changes in VS code
 2. Go to your folder on computer ---> double click index.html

+# Web dev. using github directly
+You may navigate to the github repo. and make changes online directly.

+## Preveiw your change online

+Use your saved webpage url, refresh your page after saving.

+# Both local and web dev. use the same change for the following.
-# Change color
+## Change color

 Use index.css to change font color and background color

-# Change backgound picture
+## Change backgound picture

 update pictures in assesets folder.
 Consider to change favicon, planet.
 Remember to use the same name and extension.

-# Change your description
+## Change your description

 update index.html.
 Locate your description of any sub-field, update the sentences.

-# Update your resume
+## Update your resume

 update the pdf file in assests directory

-# Push changes to git

-1. In terminal, go to your folder.
-Follow the below command exactly.
-2. git add .
-3. git commit -m "update contents"
-4. git push origin main

 # Publish your web